j3rrywan9/spring-study/docs/spring_security.md

 Typically, a software system will be divided into two high-level realms, such as unauthenticated (or anonymous) and authenticated.

-Application functionality in the anonymous realm is the functionality that is independent of a webStoreUser's identity.
+Application functionality in the anonymous realm is the functionality that is independent of a user's identity.

 ## Authorization